ukparliament/weeknotes.data-search/2018/27/index.md

 ### One world, one web, one team

 Our Liz caught up with [Trine](https://twitter.com/StealthGeekUK) to talk through the survey guidance she's working on.
-They talked about the 'ways of working' survey data that Liz has been munging into a shape that makes it easy to build consistent graphs.
+They talked about the ‘ways of working’ survey data that Liz has been munging into shape, to make it easier to build consistent graphs.
 The main themes they covered were:

 * Including questions about analysis methods and presentation before designing as they might influence scale and point on the scale.